1AnthonyGreene/Web-Design/README.md

 ## Overview

 This repository contains the source code for the "Bake My Day" bakery website.
 The website is designed to showcase my web development skills using HTML, CSS, and JavaScript.
 It features a menu, online ordering functionality, an "About Us" section, and custom video content.
+It also contains a compressed folder with the source code.

 ## Website Features